w3co/jcf/README.md

 });
 ```

+Please note that JCF does not replace original form elements with own components.
+It just creates additional DOM nodes to support CSS styling.
+All DOM events are invoked on original elements and in most cases JCF could be easily turned on or off without affecting your existing event listeners.

 ## How to use JCF with AngularJS 1.x

 To use this script with Angular you still need to attach all scripts above (including jQuery) and also attach directive: